AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-08-0.md

 - The Home page goes blank when one of the files listed in the **Recent files** widget is based on a template whose source template does not include a thumbnail.
 (GUIDES-31506)

+## Known issues

+Adobe has identified the following known issues for the 2025.08.0 release:

+- When switching between the **Author**, **Source**, and **Preview** modes, the content editing area does not update to reflect the content from the selected mode.
+Instead, it continues to display the content from the previously selected mode.
+(GUIDES-32719) <br> **Workaround**: Refresh the page to update the content and resolve the issue.
+- Images with spaces in filenames fail to display in the output when flagged using conditional attributes.
+(GUIDES-13164)
+- In the **Content properties** panel, the Attributes field closes automatically when you try to update a reference from the **Update link** dialog, preventing the link from being updated.
+(GUIDES-17767)